When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 The first game in the Warcraft series was developed by Blizzard Entertainment, which quickly became the best-selling game and was one of the original Real-Time Strategy games.

-The multiplayer game is set in the mythic kingdom of Azeroth, where players are given the task of creating a thriving economy while building a war machine to destroy the enemy.
+The multiplayer game is set in the mythic kingdom of Azeroth.
+Players must create a thriving economy while building a war machine to destroy the enemy.

-Today, Warcraft is a pretty huge franchise, with its latest version, World of Warcraft: Shadowlands.
+Today, Warcraft is a massive franchise, with its latest version, World of Warcraft: Shadowlands.

 Tomb Raider (1996)